streamlineweather1/level3_anywhere/README.md

 2) Place the original level 3 radar files in a directory called "data" within the master directory.
 For this example <b>/home/bryan/Convert_Level3/data</b>.<br>
 3) For the script <b> convert_level3.py </b> in which only the data RPG station is being changed and not the dates of the data, the command line structure is as follows:<br>

-python convert_level3.py <old_station_id <new_station_id> <master path> <product string>" <br><br>
+python convert_level3.py old_station_id new_station_id master path product string <br><br>
 "product string" can be any valid level3 product Identifier (for example N0Q).
-In this case, all files in the /data/ directory containing the string "N0Q" will be converted to the new station id.
-If the string "all" is used for the product string, all files within the /data/ directory will be converted.<br><br>
+In this case, all files in the /data/ directory containing the selected product string will be converted from the old station id to the new station id.
+If the string "all" is used for the product string, all files within the /data/ directory will be converted from the old_station_id to the new_station_id.<br><br>

 <b>python convert_level3.py BMX TBW /home/bryan/Convert_Level3/data/ all</b><br>
 - All files in the data directory from the BMX (Birmingham, AL) radar site will be converted to be from the TBW (Ruskin, FL) radar site. <br><br>

+<b>python convert_level3.py BMX TBW /home/bryan/Convert_Level3/data/ N0Q</b><br>
+- All files in the data directory from the BMX (Birmingham, AL) radar site with the string "N0Q" in the filename will be converted to the TBW (Ruskin, FL) radar site. <br><br>

 print("or...")
 print("BMX TBW /home/bryan/Convert_Level3/data/ NQ0")